dzmitry-savitski/vhost_bruteforcer/README.md

                         default - all not empty responses are shown.
   --uri /               Uri (path) to use in each request.
 By default - '/' --timeout 0.5         Request timeout, by default - 1 sec.
   --protocol https      Protocol to send requests by.
-By default http will be
+By default https will be
                         used.
   -t 5, --threads 5     Number of threads.
 By default script works in single-
                         thread mode.